xStarbound/xStarbound/README.md

 **With system libraries:** *Not recommended on non-Arch-based distros!* To build against system libraries on any reasonably up-to-date Linux distro:

 1. Make sure you have GCC installed; it should come preinstalled on most distros.
-If not, install your distribution's "base development" package.
+If not, install your distribution's «base development» package.
 2. Install CMake and Git:
    - *Arch-based distros:* `sudo pacman -S cmake git` (you may need to `-Syu` first)
    - *RPM/`yum`-based distros:* `sudo yum install cmake git`